houssemjebari/Cifar-10/README.md

 * **TPU** : when using TPUs the batch size is set to 1024 and we get a time performance of 1s per epoch also.
 Using mixed policy with TPUs is not supported yet since mixed policy is still experimental

 ### Modeling :
-The model architecture I chose to use is VGG which is simple and perfect for this first Project and only requires using the Sequential Keras API
+The model architecture I chose to use is VGG which is simple and perfect for this first Project and only requires using the Sequential Keras API.I achieved 85% accuracy working with this architecture and it can do better if further tuned.